comonoidial/ILFL_on_CH/notes/abstractmachine.md

     H         let z = M in B   S           let
 ==> H[p->M]   B[z/p]           S           (fresh p)
 ```
-One minor downside of the let rule is that we have variable substition in a second place in the abstract machine, but that is problem for later.
+One minor downside of the let rule is that we have variable substitution in a second place in the abstract machine, but that is problem for later.
 <!-- %% TODO what is the relation of language E with ANF?? -->